scott-laursen/grunt-scriptlinker/README.md

 # grunt-sails-linker

-> Autoinsert script tags (or other filebased tags) in an html file
+Autoinsert script tags (or other filebased tags) in an html file

+> Looking for the version of this package included in the default asset pipeline in Sails apps?
+See https://github.com/sailsjs/grunt-sails-linker

 ## Getting Started
 This plugin requires Grunt `~0.4.x`